Conditions Watch: The Internet of Things

 A vital element of the Resilient Futures approach is awareness of emerging conditions.
-Without this capability, the pursuit of opportunity and management of risk becomes a stab in the dark.
-One such condition we are watching is 3D Printing.
+Without this capability, the pursuit of strategic opportunity and management of strategic risk becomes a ‘stab in the dark’.
+One such condition we are watching is the Internet of Things (IoT).

-3D Printing is a game changer that will impact every organisation or industry in some way, and all organisations should be considering its impact and consequent change in operating conditions.
+IoT is a game changer that will impact every industry and disrupt many organisations.
+All organisations should be considering its impact and the consequent change in operating conditions.